Tracey Robertson | Oshkosh, WI

-I had a friend who lived in Oshkosh, Wisconsin and my children and I would visit her all the time.
-When the time came to make a move, Oshkosh seemed like a place where I’d have some familiarity and some support - it seemed the right place to go."
+“I had a friend who lived in Oshkosh, Wisconsin, and my children and I would visit her all the time.
+When the time came to make a move, Oshkosh seemed like a place where I’d have some familiarity and support.
+It seemed the right place to go.

-“I moved to Oshkosh, and for a year I tried to find my footing and my way into the community.
+I moved, and for a year I tried to find my way into the community.
 I was working for a company that taught computer literacy skills to seniors.
-It was a very rewarding job - helping seniors learn digital skills, helping them to document their stories, to connect them to their loved ones.
-Working with those seniors was some of the most rewarding work I had done professionally, and yet, my first year in Oshkosh I felt very alone.
-I didn’t see many people that looked like me.
+It was a very rewarding job: helping seniors learn digital skills, document their stories, and connect with their loved ones.
+And yet my first year in Oshkosh felt very lonely.
+I didn’t see many people who looked like me.
 I kind of felt like I had landed on the wrong planet, to be honest.
-I enjoyed my job but personally I really struggled to find my footing here.
+I enjoyed my job, but I really struggled to find my footing here.

 Sure enough, I got pulled over.
 When the officer got to the window I asked, ‘Why did you pull me over?’
 The officer said, ‘Oh, you resemble a suspect.’
 By this point, I had been pulled over multiple times without due cause.

 She said, ‘Let me see your driver’s license and registration.’
 I handed her my driver’s license and my registration.
 My license was a Wisconsin driver’s license, and my plates were from Illinois, because I had a few months left on the stickers.